Bicycles by Design, The Tandem Shop, and Tandem Experience – Covid update

 - Inform your customers of updates and the measures in place.
 You should contact your customers, either via email or through your social media channels, of the measure you have in place regarding social distancing.
-It is also worth updating them on opening times if these are different to usual.
+It is also worth updating them on opening times if these are different from usual.

 - Put up signage in key places.
-If you put in place any measures that prevent people just walking in, as suggested above, then it’s a good idea to put a poster on the front door making customers aware of this.
-It’s also recommended to put up signage in store to remind people of social distancing, i.e. staying 2m apart.
+If you put in place any measures that prevent people from just walking in, as suggested above, then it’s a good idea to put a poster on the front door making customers aware of this.
+It’s also recommended to put up signage in-store to remind people of social distancing, i.e. staying 2m apart.
 Posters you can print off can be found here and here.